Server-side updates

 Key fields:

-• aps.event: Set to "update" for updating an existing Live Activity, or "start" for push-to-start (iOS 17.2+)
+• aps.event: Set to "update" to update, "end" to end, or "start" for push-to-start (iOS 17.2+)

 • aps.timestamp: Unix timestamp in seconds (required for Live Activities)